Madour/sogl/README.md

 >**This is a WIP project**

-sogl (Simple OpenGL) is a light library for creating OpenGL applications.
+sogl (Simple OpenGL) is a light library for creating OpenGL applications in C++20.

 It is best used as a subproject (using either git submodules or CMake FetchContent).